July 30, 2025

 - reAlpha and reAlpha Mortgage are affiliated entities working together to streamline your home buying and refinancing experience.

-- Buyer rebates through reAlpha refer to the commission rebate program, where eligible buyers can receive up to 75% of their agent’s commission back.
-Terms may vary by market.
+- Buyer rebates through reAlpha refer to a commission rebate program that allows eligible buyers to receive a substantial portion of their agent’s commission back, with specific terms varying by market.

 All lending decisions are subject to underwriting approval and borrower qualifications.